damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 1. Configure your Connexoon hub

 Register all your Somfy RTS products on the Connexoon using the instructions that came with the product.
-Then, activate it
+Then, activate it at (https://www.somfy-connect.com).

-### 2. Generate an Activate your API Token
+### 2. Generate and Activate your API Token

 The API Token is required for sending authenticated requests to the Connexoon over the local network.

-Generate and Activate an API Token using using the instructions [here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode)
+Generate and Activate an API Token using using the instructions [here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode).

 > [!IMPORTANT]
-> Australian users should use the instructions above but replace `{{url}}` with `ha201-1.overkiz.com`
+> Australian users should use the same instructions above but replace `{{url}}` with `ha201-1.overkiz.com`

 ### 3. Channel enrollment and driver installation